HughMungis/Trogdiary/README.md

 ## 2021-02-21
 Upon realizing how big a  mistake the Internets were, the Cats got in and decided to have their way with it.
 So now there are Cats on the Internets.
 The Internets are now less of a terrible place than before.

+## 2021-02-22
+OHHH SHIIIT DID YOU KNOW THAT THERE ARE GOATS ON THE INTERNETS TOO?
+HOW DID I NOT KNOW THIS BEFORE?!?

 ## 2021-03-06
 We doomed the world and the cake was a lie.
 But at least we have Tacos.
 So there's that.